TheRightSoftware/WordPress-Custom-Text-Shortcode/README.md

 Stable tag: 1.0

 ## Description
 Wordpress Custom Text Shortcode is used to add and display custom text any where in website using a shortcode.
+This is a sample plugin we created as part of our tutorial on developing a wordpress plugin https://therightsw.com/develop-wordpress-plugin/

 ## Installation
 1. Upload (WordPress-Custom-Text-Shortcode)folder to the `/wp-content/plugins/`